The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Johnny

-Two of the adorable 29 fainting goat (myotonic goat) bucklings we hosted in 2022 are now permanent residents of Ancient Spring Farm!
+Two of Lookout Mountain Goats' adorable 29 fainting goat (myotonic goat) bucklings we hosted in 2022 are now permanent residents of Ancient Spring Farm!
 We picked these boys for their good looks and big personalities.
 As with all of the bucklings, we named these two in relation to their moms' names.

 Johnny's mom's name is Hot Topic.
 Who was in the news in summer 2022 and who played a pirate (pirates often have eye patches, right?) in some movies?
 That's right, Johnny Depp!